programerone/WebTrafficFilter/readme.md

-traffix -- A Bot Detection Class and Traffic Analyzer
+traffix -- A Bot Detection and Traffic Analyzer
 =========================================================

 ##  Description

-This class tries to help identify suspicious traffic for logging or blocking.
+This project tries to help identify suspicious traffic for logging or blocking.
 It provides some simple tools to determine if page requests are coming from natural traffic or if they are suspected as coming from automated scripts.

-##  traffic.php traffic class methods
+##  traffic class methods

-The traffic class

 ### Verifying the Referer Header